stitchdata/docs/_integration-schemas/google-analytics-adwords/v15-10-2015/campaigns.md

 ---
-tap: "google-adwords"
+tap: "google-analytics-adwords"
-version: "GA"
+version: "15-10-2015"

 name: "campaigns123456789_v2"
 doc-link:
 description: |
   The `campaigns` table contains daily info about your AdWords campaigns.

-  Note that Google AdWords data is paginated on a daily basis.
+  **Note**: Google AdWords data is paginated on a daily basis.
 This means that a single row in each of the tables pertains to a single day.

 replication-method: "Incremental"
 attribution-window: true